 Producing organic waste is part of our daily life.
-So, it’s crucial to know how to manage them and lessen our carbon footprint.
+So, knowing how to manage them and lessen our carbon footprint is crucial.

 Dumping your organic waste into landfills increases the greenhouse gases released into the atmosphere.
 Instead of doing this, you can take safe action by creating compost for your organic rubbish at home.

 Reducing your carbon footprint at home will not be a success if you lack commitment and discipline.
 Remember that simple actions and the right attitude can make a big difference.

 This challenging endeavour can significantly help our environment and mitigate the adverse impact of climate change.
 It’s an individual’s call and a collaborative effort from people, industries and the government.